highcharts-for-python/highcharts-maps/docs/glossary.rst

     The visualization of numerical, hierarchical, or sequential data in a somewhat graphical representation.

+  Choropleth Map
+    A :term:`map` where the values of data is represented as the fill color or pattern applied to map areas.
+Think of it as a classic "heatmap".

   Color Axis
     A color axis is an axis on the visualization that represents a value using its color.
     Typically, :term:`data point` :term:`metric` values are communicated using their